18F/before-you-ship/_pages/ato.md

 While the ATO is the final (regulatory) step that's required before launching an application, you will want to **start the process as soon as possible** after your project gets off the ground.

-### The ATO process
+### Preparing for the ATO process

 1. Read through the [walkthrough](walkthrough/).
-1. Take a look at [the checklist](checklist/) to see the tasks broken down by who is responsible for each.
+1. Follow instructions on [the checklist](checklist/) page to kick off the process.
+The checklist has all specific tasks broken down by who is responsible for each.

 ### Signing an authorization